kqkq926/kqkq926.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Dr. Qian Chen received the B.S. degree in mathematics from Xi'an Jiaotong University, China, in 2016, and the Ph.D. degree in Cyberspace Security from Xidian University, China, in 2024.
+He is currently a Jingying Associate Professor with Xidian University, Xi’an, China.
 From 2022 to 2024, he was a Visiting Research Fellow with iTrust, Singapore University of Technology and Design, Singapore.
 His research interests are in the areas of federated learning, applied cryptography, privacy preservation, and poisoning attacks.
 <a href='https://scholar.google.com/citations?user=h3twdkgAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>

 # 📝 Publications